Your area Not set — showing everywhere

 Not addressed

-Karen raised concerns regarding the limitations placed on public comment during school board meetings.
+Karen raised issues regarding the limitations placed on public comment during school board meetings.
 She also questioned the timing of the school meeting in relation to the Town Meeting.
 Key concern

 Public participation limitations at school board meetings and the scheduling of school meetings.